DrakeRyzer/DrakeSW5E/Mandalorian Codex/Mandalorian Equipment/Mandalorian Gear/Index.md

 While wearing these gloves, your Strength score becomes 21.
 If your Strength is already equal to or greater than 21, it has no effect on you.

-***Mandalorian Vestments:*** While you are attuned to and wearing two or more enhanced items that have this named property, you gain additional properties as shown on page 20 under Mandalorian Vestments.

 ### Repulsor Gauntlet
 *Adventuring Gear (forearm), <font style="color:gray">standard</font>*